 Years ago, fruit cake was a Christmas staple.
 Everyone baked the hard pound cake with hideous bits of dried and candied fruit soaked in alcohol.
 Most people made it with a little bit of fruit so you could at least pick out the gross fruit bits and enjoy the pound cake.
 But not my mother!!!–Her fruit cake was a solid block of candied fruit!
 When I was a penniless-graduate student with three infants under the age of 3, I desperately needed my mother to send Pampers; she sent a fruit cake.

 Fruit cake has no redeeming value!
 It has no frosting nor a creamy filling between the layers.
 As a matter of fact, there are no layers.
 It doesn’t even go well with ice cream on the side!
 My mother never missed a Christmas when she didn’t bake fruit cake for her family and friends.
-And I never missed a Christmas where I even considered baking one.
+And I never missed a Christmas where I did!

 Women with high SUCCESSTROGEN set the tone for their lives, usually based on what they liked and didn’t liked in their childhood years.
 Some choose the hectic life and others sign on to a more even-tempered life.
 The key is that they make the choice that best reflects their needs.
 And so it is with Christmas….we all do it our own way, and live with the joy and/or consequences.